Pam Webb

 To prevent any misconceptions I will emphatically state that I do indeed like robins.

-Not that is out of the way I have say this: Robins have got to be one of the stupidest birds out there.
+With that stated, I have say this: Robins have got to be one of the stupidest birds out there.

 Why the vitriol?